 Get your pantry organized.
 By putting like things together, it gives you a better idea of what you have and where to find it.
 Plus, if you’re going to use up pantry items, it helps to know what quantities you have for ingredients.
 For example, if you have a lot of crushed tomatoes, you could make a certain dish in bulk and freeze your leftovers.

-Pull out food to use
+Pull out foods to use soon

 Come up with recipes